bakar255/Calculatrice/readme.md

 ## Calculator

-A calculator project I built from scratch using both vanilla JavaScript and the Next.js React framework.
+A calculator project I built from scratch with two version. the first one in vanilla JavaScript and the second one in Next.js React framework.
+It help to understand in depth DOM, Parse with Array, State management and tailwind.

 ## What i learned